lisdude/toaststunt-documentation/manual/toaststunt-programmers-manual.md

 ```

 **Function: `mapdelete`**
 mapdelete -- Returns a copy of map with the value corresponding to key(s) removed.
-If key is not a valid key, then E_RANGE is raised.

 map `mapdelete` (MAP map, key|LIST keys)

+If a key is a collection value, such as a list or map, then `E_TYPE` is raised.
+If a key is valid but is not present in the map, then `E_RANGE` is raised.

 ```
 x = ["foo" -> 1, "bar" -> 2, "baz" -> 3];
 mapdelete(x, "bar")   ⇒   ["baz" -> 3, "foo" -> 1]
 ```

 When passed a list as the second argument, mapdelete() will now delete multiple keys from the map in a single operation.
-If any key in the list is not found, a descriptive error is raised showing which key was missing.
+If any key in the list is not found, `E_RANGE` is raised with a descriptive value showing which key was missing.

 **Function: `maphaskey`**